QA Testing Types for Mobile Application

 Some apps require jailbroken (iOS) or rooted (Android) devices which give the user administrative rights over the device.
 Most platform providers do not support jailbreaking/rooting as it may have legal consequences.
 An app not requiring jailbreaking/rooting may not need to be tested for the jailbreaking/rooting devices.

-Stress Mobile App Testing
+Stress Testing Services

-Stress testing is focused on determining the performance efficiency of the application when subjected to conditions beyond normal load.
+are focused on determining the performance efficiency of the application when subjected to conditions beyond normal load.
 The stress test in this context is targeted only at the mobile device.

 - high CPU-usage